Back to All Events

 Where: Northeast Kingdom, VT

-When: This overnight camp is Saturday, August 22nd to Tuesday, August 22nd
+When: This overnight camp is Thursday, August 20th to Monday, August 24th.

 What to expect: sleeping in cabins, art, music, swimming, sports, nature, crafting, connection, conversation, laughs, joy and learning about ourselves and each other